Jennifer G Correa

 2016-Present: Principles of Sociology, Sociological Theory, Introduction to Mexican American, Latinx, and Borderlands Studies, Mexican Americans: Identity, Movements, and Social Justice, LGBTQ+ Studies, Social Movements.

-Jennifer G. Correa
+Jennifer G Correa

 College Of Arts And Sciences